-Currently, I and the men in our church are studying and reading through John MacArthur’s commentary on 1 Timothy (Chicago: Moody, 1995).
-In chapter 4 “Fighting the Noble War” MacArthur deals with the text “This command I entrust to you, Timothy, my son, in accordance with the prophecies previously made concerning you, that by them you may fight the good fight, keeping faith and a good conscience” (1:18-19a) in which he notes that Satan and his demonic hosts persistently attack the church.
+Currently, I and the men in our church are studying through John MacArthur’s commentary on 1 Timothy (Chicago: Moody, 1995).
+In chapter 4 “Fighting the Noble War,” MacArthur explains the biblical text: “This command I entrust to you, Timothy, my son, in accordance with the prophecies previously made concerning you, that by them you may fight the good fight, keeping faith and a good conscience” (1:18-19a), in which he says that Satan and his demonic hosts persistently attack the church.
 Because Scripture plainly exposes Satan’s tactics, we are not to be “ignorant of his schemes” (2 Corinthians 2:11).
-According to MacArthur there are five ways Satan attacks the church today:
+According to MacArthur, there are five ways Satan attacks the church today:

 - Satan attacks the church by blinding the minds of unbelievers to the gospel (2 Corinthians 4:3-4), thereby keeping them away from the truth and the church.
 He accomplishes that through ignorance, false religion, pride, lust, and the wickedness that results from his control over the world system.

 - Satan attempts to devastate those who are already believers to cripple them and destroy the credibility of their witness.

 - Satan attacks the church by attacking marriage and the family.

 - Satan attacks the church through her leaders.